 What consulting employers look for in covering letters

 A consulting covering letter must show that you have thought about the job and know about the organisation, and should briefly outline the qualities that make you the perfect candidate.
+In your cover letter, Roland Berger advises its applicants, you should explain 'what makes you our next consultant'.
 Remember, for many consultancies, such as Credo, which do not ask for an application form, your covering letter is the first impression you will make and formatting the letter properly is essential.